NickWentworth/portfolio/src/posts/chess/4-search.md

 ---
 title: 'Tree Searching'
 date: '2024-06-22'
-summary: 'Position tree searching using the alpha-beta algorithm, quiesence search, and transposition tables'
+summary: 'Position tree searching using the alpha-beta algorithm, quiesence search, and move ordering'
 ---

 Given unlimited time, finding the best move in any position would be done by checking down every possible tree of positions, where moves are continuously made until the game is either decided in a win, loss, or draw.